 Three officers were temporarily placed on leave following Scott’s death.
 Despite the newly released video, Oklahoma County district attorney David Prater argued that the cops were completely blameless in Scott’s death.
 Prater cleared the cops last year after an autopsy was released, telling the police chief that his officers “handled the call very well.”

 “This guy runs from the police.
 He’s got a 90% occluded major artery in his heart,” Prater told the Associated Press.
 “I mean, he’s just a perfect candidate to die when you’ve got meth in your system and those kinds of physical ailments and then you fight with police.
 They [the officers] didn’t do anything wrong at all.”

-In the wake of global and sustained protests following Floyd’s death, New York lawmakers are currently working on a package of police reforms that includes banning the use of chokeholds.
+In the wake of global and sustained protests following Floyd’s death, New York lawmakers are currently working on a package of police reforms which includes banning the use of chokeholds.

 Cover: This image made from a May 2019 body camera video shows Oklahoma City police and paramedics moving Derrick Elliot Scott onto a stretcher after he was arrested and went in and out of consciousness.
 (Oklahoma City Police Department via AP)

 This article originally appeared on VICE US.